 Calgary is located in the foothills of one of the most beautiful attractions in the world, the Rocky Mountains.
 If you love spending your time in the outdoors, Calgary is great for its numerous parks which are great for walking and of course, letting your dog run free.

 Like other major cities, public transportation is vital to the city and Calgary’s C-Train as well as it’s bus system can get you to most parts of the city.
-Ride-sharing apps like Uber is also an alternative to get you around the big city if you don’t drive.
+Ride-sharing apps like Uber are also an alternative to get you around the big city if you don’t drive.
 The Calgary Airport (YYC) is an international hub seeing over 16 million passengers from all over the world travel through the airport each year, making it the fourth busiest airport in all of Canada.

 What makes it different than the rest of Canada?